San Francisco Security Guard Who Stopped Market Street Assault: 'My Job Is Just to Help'

 SAN FRANCISCO (KPIX) — The San Francisco security guard who took down the suspect in the attack against an elderly Asian woman on Market Street last month on Friday told KPIX in an exclusive interview how the incident went down.

 Samba Guisse works as a security guard in the Civic Center area.
-He was on the scene when assault suspect Steven Jenkins hit 76-year-old Chinese grandmother Xiao Zhen Xie out of nowhere.READ MORE: 'Save Our Store' Launched To Keep West Oakland's Only Full-Service Grocery Store From Shutting Down
+He was on the scene when assault suspect Steven Jenkins hit 76-year-old Chinese grandmother Xiao Zhen Xie out of nowhere.READ MORE: 3.4-Magnitude Earthquake Rumbles Though Wine Country

 ALSO READ: Public Defender Says Attack on Elderly Asian Woman in San Francisco Not Racially Motivated